pnp/sp-dev-fx-webparts/samples/react-designpatterns-typescript/FactoryMethod/README.md

 On the right side of the diagram we have an IFactory interface that declares the signature of the method getItems and what it should return (any), remember at the end all items will be of type IListItem because they extend that interface but in order to make it work we will have to use an array of any[].

-And finally on the FactoryMethod react component we use the ListItem Factory to get the items, from the caller point of view, we dont care what it will return, its the factory method responsibility to actually create the logic inside to know which instance types it should return.
+And finally on the FactoryMethod react component we use the ListItem Factory to get the items, from the caller point of view, we don't care what it will return, its the factory method responsibility to actually create the logic inside to know which instance types it should return.

 ##### Project structure
 ![](http://www.luisevalencia.com/content/images/2017/11/estructura.png)